 History

 In September 1899 a group of interested golfers and tennis players gathered under a canvas cover, spread between trees in Lindfield, to inaugurate a golf club – The Lindfield Golf and Recreation Club.
-A 9-hole golf course was grubbed out of the land known as Archbold’s Paddock and the Cub, now known as The Killara Golf Club was born.
+A 9-hole golf course was grubbed out of the land known as Archbold’s Paddock and the Club, now known as The Killara Golf Club was born.
 However, the founding fathers could not obtain a long-term lease for the site and the search was on for a more suitable site.

 James George Edwards, already an enthusiastic supporter, identified part of our current site.
 Together with F.B.
 Gaden he negotiated a mortgage with the Bank of NSW and the Club acquired the 36-acre Home Paddock.
 J.G.
 Edwards is buried in the cemetery of St. Johns Church in Gordon and has often been described as the “father of Killara” for his prolific work in developing the area.
 Apart from his involvement with The Killara Golf Club, he was instrumental in establishing a number of roads, a Post Office at Gordon and founded the Killara Tennis Club.
 He was the first Headmaster of Gordon Public School (1872 – 1881).